nogardnep/magiamerlini/doc/specifications/specifications.md

 6. x_rotation
 7. y_rotation
 8. z_rotation
-9. size
+9. x_size
+10. y_size
+11. z_size
+12. opacity
-10. start
+13. start
-11. length => how many time to show the video (full reading by default, or 1 sec when it is an picture)
+14. length => how many time to show the video (full reading by default, or 1 sec when it is an picture)
-12. repetitions => show the video several times after the length is over
+15. repetitions => show the video several times after the length is over
-13. fadein
+16. fadein
-14. fadeout
+17. fadeout
+18. type => "flat" / "cube" / "sphere"

 ##### VideoMixerTrack